FreeFlarum/freeflarum.com/docs/howto/extensions/arabic-language.md

     - Validation by Laravel-lang
     - Moment.js for arabic language (date & time)

+!!! warning
+    Some of the extensions that are listed above might not be available for FreeFlarum.

 !!! info "How to use this extension"
     Language extensions don't require an extra setup - just enable it from your Administrator section at your forum > Extensions, and you should now be able to select the language from the language selector